michaelxs/Android-MagicAdapter/README.md

 It's a super lightweight library that RecycleView adapter can be used quickly.<p>
 ![show.gif](https://upload-images.jianshu.io/upload_images/13146984-80c23921483ca64c.gif?imageMogr2/auto-orient/strip)
 ## Feature
-* Based on Kotlin
+* Based on `Kotlin`
-* Based on Databinding
+* Based on `Databinding`
-* No longer need to maintain Adapter, there is only one MagicAdapter globally
+* No longer need to maintain adapter, there is only one `MagicAdapter` globally
-* No longer need to maintain ViewHolder
+* No longer need to maintain viewholder
 * Support multiple item view types
 * Provide some basic callbacks
 * Easily expand headers and footers
-* Easily expand RecycleView animation and events
+* Easily expand recycleview animation and events
 * No reflection, high efficiency
 * Super lightweight, less than 34 KB
 ## Setup
-1.Add jcenter repository to root's build.gradle
+1. Add jcenter repository to root's build.gradle
 ```gradle
 allprojects {
     repositories {